 In other youth activities, it became an issue now and then.
 I can’t count the times I asked guys to pull up their pants because I really wasn’t all that interested in seeing their boxers…I mean, really?
 And of course the girls didn’t always hide their qualities so to speak.

 And let’s not forget that it’s not just about modesty.
 Certain brands or types of clothing are associated with lifestyles, political or religious convictions etc and can also become a problem.
 So yes, it has been an issue every now and then, one that we have talked about with the leaders and that we have talked about with the students.

 Rules are okay

-It is perfectly okay to create a dress code.
+It is perfectly okay to create a dress code or youth group rules in general by the way.
 Teens and students have to learn to live by rules and not just in youth ministry.
 And even if you don’t create a formal dress code, it’s good practice to talk with students that dress inappropriately on a incident-by-incident basis.

 Some things you could put in your dress code, beside the 4 B’s:

 - no tank tops

 - no spaghetti straps (no bra straps showing)